 Kate went on to accept a full athletic scholarship to Penn State, where she graduated with Bachelor of Arts degrees in both Sociology and Crime, Law & Justice, as well as a minor degree in Women’s Studies.
 After college, Kate accepted an academic scholarship to Roger Williams University School of Law.
 In 2008, Kate graduated magna cum laude, finishing fourth in her law school class and graduating from the school’s honors program.

 Attorney Itacy (then Godin) then practice law in Rhode Island and Massachusetts for the next six years; five of which were spent running her own law firm.
 For more than two years after that, she went on to work as a legal research and writing specialist (LRAWS) for the Office of the Federal Public Defender for the Western District of Texas.

 Unfortunately, complications from her diabetes, as well as a recurrence of her tethered spinal cord caused Kate to retire based upon disability from her job.
-She is now completing a memoir regarding her experiences in track and field and her evolution as a young female athlete, as well as how her lifelong medical disabilities both strengthened and challenged her along the way.
-The book will focus on the thirty years between her first and second tethered cord, and will outline the lessons Kate has learned from life, love athletics, living with a diseased body, practicing criminal defense and advocating for a more equitable and just society.
+Since retiring, she has written a memoir regarding her experiences in track and field and her evolution as a young female athlete, as well as how her lifelong medical disabilities both strengthened and challenged her along the way.
+The book, Relentless: From National Champion to Physically Disabled Activist (July 28, 2020, E.L.
+Marker) focuses on the thirty years between her first and second tethered cord, and outlines the lessons Kate has learned from life, love, athletics, living with a diseased body, practicing criminal defense and advocating for a more equitable and just society.

-Kate will share how both her struggles as well as her success have shaped the person she has become.
+Kate shares how both her struggles as well as her successes have shaped the person she has become.
 She hopes that by doing so, the book will empower young men and especially young women, with or without physical disabilities, to strive towards their goals and to view life’s obstacles as opportunities for self-growth, not as barriers.